Sequential Fair Allocation: Achieving the Optimal Envy-Efficiency Tradeoff Curve: Sensitivity and Concentration on Counterfactual Optimal Fair Allocation

 \item \textit{Monotonicity}: If $N_\theta \leq \tilde{N}_{\theta}$ for every $\theta \in \Theta$ then we have

 \end{enumerate} \end{lemma}

-These Lipschitz properties follow from the standard Fisher market interpretation of the Eisenberg-Gale optimum, which corresponds to market-clearing allocations in a setting with $|\Theta|$ agents, each with an endowment or budget of $N_{\theta}$; see Chapter 5 of~\citep{nisan_roughgarden_tardos_vazirani_2007} and \cref{app:conc_proof} for the full proof.
+These Lipschitz properties follow from the Fisher market interpretation of the Eisenberg-Gale optimum, which corresponds to market-clearing allocations in a setting with $|\Theta|$ agents, each with an endowment or budget of $N_{\theta}$. {The second property is a generalization of the {\it competitive monotonicity} property~\cite{devanur2002market}.} See \cref{app:conc_proof} for the full proof.